Parent & Caregiver FAQ

 We follow safety guidelines set by the Boys & Girls Clubs of America.
 Click here to read our complete policy.
 Safety is our number one priority.
 Therefore, the BGCSL staff takes the safety of every child very seriously.
 Please review our safety policies in our expanded learning parent handbook.
 If you have any additional questions about our safety policies, please contact your site Program Director or visit our website www/bgccsl.org

-Program Staff will not dispense any medication to children; however, if your child has a condition that requires medication during the program, please contact the Program Director to discuss the specific circumstances to best determine how your child’s medication needs may be met.
+Program Staff will not dispense any medication to children; however, if your child has a condition that requires medication during the program, please contact the Program Manager to discuss the specific circumstances to best determine how your child’s medication needs may be met.
 Expanded Learning Program staff MUST be notified and alerted to any medical condition upon enrollment.

 Do you have more questions?